Anita Mui: Legacy

+On 23 September 2004, the Anita Mui True Heart Digital Multimedia Studio was opened at the University of Hong Kong.
+It included state-of-the-art equipment for digital audio and video editing.
+In Causeway Bay, an Anita Mui-themed cafe called Happiness Moon (囍月) is also dedicated to her legacy.
 On 11 October 2008, a show on TVB, titled Our Anita Mui (我們的梅艷芳), was dedicated to Mui.
 Many fans and off-stage personnel who worked with her had a chance to talk about their personal experiences with Mui.
 Singers who participated in the show included Andy Hui, Edmond Leung, and Stephanie Cheng.
 On 18 July 2014, a statue of Anita Mui was unveiled on Hong Kong's Avenue of Stars.
 In 2019, she was the subject of the film Dearest Anita.
 The film centered around individuals whose lives had been shaped by her work, including her fans and beneficiaries of her philanthropic work.
 In 2021, she was portrayed in the biopic Anita (梅艷芳), directed by Longman Leung.
 She was played by the Hong Kong model Louise Wong.

-Her work and stage costumes were displayed in an exhibition titled "Timeless Diva: Anita Mui" in the Hong Kong Heritage Museum lasting around eight months from 24th December 2023 to 2nd September 2024, commemorating the 20th anniversary of her passing.
+Her work and stage costumes were displayed in an exhibition titled "Timeless Diva: Anita Mui" in the Hong Kong Heritage Museum lasting around eight months from 24 December 2023 to 2 September 2024, commemorating the 20th anniversary of her death.
 The exhibit included items from her private collection, including her TBS Award from the 1983 12th Tokyo Music Festival which was since housed in the museum, with courtesy of her former fashion designer and close friend Eddie Lau.